layumi/person-reid-3d/README.md

 Thanks for your attention.
 In this repo, we provide the code for the paper [[Parameter-Efficient Person Re-identification in the 3D Space ]](https://arxiv.org/abs/2006.04569).

 ## News
+- **31 Jul 2021.** Circle loss is added.
+For the fair comparison with circle loss, I re-train almost all the models with a bigger batch size.
+The results are updated in the latest arXiv version.

 - **30 Oct 2020.** I simply modify code on three points to further improve the performance:

 1. More training epochs help; (Since we are trained from scratch)